 Autonomous Maintenance

-In 1960, the denso company introduced the concept of autonomous maintenance where the line operator had to perform routine maintenance on the machine he was working on.
+In 1960, the Denso company introduced the concept of autonomous maintenance where the line operator had to perform routine maintenance on the machine he was working on.
 This practice freed up time for specialized maintenance workers who could better dedicate themselves to preventive maintenance and technical equipment improvement.

 During my 20 years of experience as a Lean Expert and Trainer, I have seen many Lean Journey … some of them failed but some of them brought people and companies to incredible results.
 I always liked to teach others and I am happy when they have success.